 Corporation tax is charged on the global profits of UK-resident companies, public corporations and unincorporated associations.
 Firms not resident in the UK pay corporation tax only on their UK profits.
 The profit on which corporation tax is charged comprises income from trading, investment and capital gains.
 Trading losses may be carried back for one year to be set against profits earned in that period or carried forward indefinitely.

-The standard rate of corporation tax in 2003-04 is 30%, with a reduced rate of 19% on profits under £300,000.
+The standard rate of corporation tax in 2004-05 is 30%, with a reduced rate of 19% on profits under £300,000.
 For firms with profits between £300,000 and £1,500,000, a system of relief operates, such that an effective marginal rate of 32.75% is levied on profits in excess of £300,000.
 This acts to increase the average tax rate gradually until it reaches 30%.

 A zero rate applies for profits up to £10,000, with an effective marginal rate of 23.75% levied on profits between £10,000 and £50,000 to bring the average tax rate gradually up to 19%.
+However, in April 2004, the government introduced a minimum rate of 19% on profits distributed to shareholders: firms with profits below £50,000, and therefore with average tax rates (calculated before the minimum rate on distributed profits is applied) below 19%, now pay tax on distributed profits at a rate of 19% and tax on retained profits at their average tax rate.
 Table 11 presents marginal and average corporation tax rates.

-Table 11: Rates of corporation tax, 2003-04
+Table 11: Rates of corporation tax, 2004-05